Galveston Country Club

-Replacing the existing heads with Hunter golf rotors greatly reduced maintenance time and its associated costs.
-It also improved course playability and visual appeal.
-Hunter is proud to play a crucial role in ensuring Galveston Country Club’s gulf-side golf course stays green and healthy for many more decades to come.
+Upgrading to best-in-class Hunter products has made daily upkeep much easier for club staff.
+Replacing the old heads with Hunter golf rotors has reduced maintenance time and lowered associated costs.
+It has also improved course playability and enhanced visual appeal.Since installing the new system, the maintenance team now has more control over course irrigation.
+Having controllers with fewer components simplifies maintenance.
+The industry-leading software makes it easy to adjust watering schedules from a single location.
+Hunter is proud to play a crucial role in ensuring Galveston Country Club’s gulf-side golf course stays healthy and playable for many more decades to come.